-Is The Material Important?
+Is Material Important?

 The Importance of a Good Coffee

-If you’re tired of drinking instant caffeinated drinks at work or spending upwards of a thousand dollars a year on coffee shop drinks that lack the authentic taste, a French Press is the device for you.
+If you’re tired of drinking instant caffeinated drinks at work or spending upwards of a thousand dollars a year on coffee shop drinks that lack the authentic taste, a French Press is a device for you.
 For an affordable, stylish, and authentic way to brew your coffee, there really is no better way.